Table of Contents for this Page

-The average cost of recessed lighting is around $340 for each light installed, but it depends a lot on who does the work.
-If an electrician wired everything for can lights, and you’re just doing the “finished electric,” meaning you’re connecting the wires and securing the lights, the cost can be little more than the price of the lights.
+The cost range to have recessed ceiling lighting installed is around $165 – $450 for each light, but it depends a lot on who does the work.
+If an electrician wired everything for can lights, and you’re just doing the “finished electric”, meaning you’re connecting the wires and securing the lights, the cost can be little more than the price of the lights.

 When an electric line is run, and the lights are installed, then costs approach those we’ve listed.
 The costs don’t include drywalling a ceiling if you have to “tear it up” to install wiring.
 Of course, if you’re building a home or addition, then all the wiring should be completed before ceiling drywall is hung.
 If you have a drop ceiling, the cost can be a good bit less.